-The Maltipoo’s coat is low-shedding and low dander making them also a good choice for allergy sufferers.
+The Maltipoo is low dander and low-shedding dog breed, which makes this dog breed a good choice for allergy sufferers.
 Thanks to its long-haired Maltese parent, the Maltipoo coat is medium to long, a little longer than the Cavapoo coat.
 Colors vary, but most are white, cream, or silver.
 They need a bath once a month to stay clean and soft.

 Cavapoo vs Maltipoo Temperament

-Cavapoos are affectionate and intelligent.
+Cavapoos are affectionate and intelligent mixed breeds.
 At the same time, they enjoy a little independence.
 The Maltipoo is also affectionate and loyal to their owners.
-They’re a bit more sweet-natured than Cavapoos and are happiest by their owner’s side.
+They’re a bit more sweet-natured than Cavapoo dogs and are happiest by their owner’s side.
 Both are playful and fun-loving.

-Maltipoos are more prone to separation anxiety than Cavapoos.
+Maltipoos are more prone to separation anxiety than Cavapoo dogs.
 The Maltipoo that is left alone for long periods of time may become destructive.
-The separation anxiety may manifest itself by resulting in barking, excess chewing, and marking their territory by urinating in inappropriate places.
+This may manifest itself by resulting in barking, excess chewing, and marking their territory by urinating in inappropriate places.